Skip to content

 At a glance — Landscaping in Huntington Beach

 Landscaping in Huntington Beach, CA — coastal-salt tolerance, marine-layer soils, HOA-fluent design.
-Oceanside Landscaping serves Seacliff, Downtown, Sunset Beach, Huntington Harbour and inland HB under California license BL-79184.
-Owner-led since 1999.
+Oceanside Landscaping serves Seacliff, Downtown, Sunset Beach, Huntington Harbour and inland HB — bonded, insured.
+Owner-led for 15+ years.
 Specialties include coastal plant palettes, waterfront landscaping, luxury HOA compliance and drought-tolerant redesign.
 Typical estimate scheduling within one week.

 Owner-Led